henkar91/GettingandCleaningDataProject/README.md

 Run the R script run_analysis.r.
 It calls the R Markdown file, run_analysis.Rmd, which contains the bulk of the code.
 Outputs produced

-Tidy dataset file DatasetHumanActivityRecognitionUsingSmartphones.txt (tab-delimited text) Codebook file codebook.md (Markdown)
+Tidy dataset file tidydata.txt
+Codebook file codebook.md (Markdown)
+This data set can be again opened in R using the commented code (with ‘read.table’) at the end of the script.